gm2552/hungryman/doc/TAPDeployment.md

 * Tanzu Source Controller
 * Tanzu AppSSO (required if using the `Enable Security` option).

-It is also assumed that you have `kubectl` and the Tanzu CLI installed on your workstation.

 ## Quick Start

 This section provides a fast track installation of the "simplest" configuration of the Hungry application using the application accelerator and the instructions immediately below.
 A more thorough description of the configuration and installation scenarios are describes in subsequent sections of this page.
-This section assumes have already installed the application accelerator using the instructions at the top of the page.
+This section assumes you have already installed the application accelerator using the instructions at the top of the page.

 * Install Rabbit MQ operator: